 a) Importance to society: Evaluation based on its impact on the economy, environment, and society and its contribution to the SDGs

-b) Relevance to the Group’s business and initiatives: Evaluation based on the relationship with policies and actions defined in the T&D Insurance Group CSR Charter
+b) Relevance to the Group’s business and initiatives: Evaluation based on the relationship with policies and actions defined in the T&D Insurance Group Sustainability Charter

 (5) Select sustainability priority themes

-(6) Verify the adequacy of key social issues and sustainability priority themes
+(6) Verify the adequacy of important social issues and sustainability priority themes

 Progress Management and Verification of Initiatives